daveho/freepoll/guide.md

 The choice box should have all of your courses.
 Select the one you want to put your poll data in.

-Click the "play" ("▶") button to start a poll.
+Click the left "play" ("▶") button to start a poll.
 The timer will start counting up, and the indicator for the number of responses received so far will increment each time a student submits an initial response: